Laureate Park entrance sign in the Lake Nona area near East Park southeast Orlando Florida

 East Park is very car-friendly.

-East Park is best for buyers who drive.
-It gives strong access to major southeast Orlando corridors, but it is not a public-transit-heavy or fully walkable neighborhood.
+East Park is best for people who drive.
+It gives strong access to major southeast Orlando corridors, but it isn't a public-transit-heavy or fully walkable neighborhood.

 Schools Near East Park

-Your lifestyle report shows strong access to primary schools and daycare options.
-Nearby schools and education-related locations listed in the report include Northlake Park Community Elementary School, Sun Blaze Elementary School, Moss Park Elementary-related daycare access, Ladybird Academy Lake Nona, SuperKids Academy Lake Nona, Cranium Academy, Kiddie Academy of Lake Nona, and The Learning Experience-Orlando-Lake Nona.
+The area shows strong access to primary schools and daycare options.
+Nearby schools and education-related locations in the area include Northlake Park Community Elementary School, Sun Blaze Elementary School, Moss Park Elementary-related daycare access, Ladybird Academy Lake Nona, SuperKids Academy Lake Nona, Cranium Academy, Kiddie Academy of Lake Nona, and The Learning Experience-Orlando-Lake Nona.

 However, school zoning must always be verified by exact address.